Probing Light Dark Matter through Cosmic-Ray Cooling in Active Galactic Nuclei

-Neutrinos and photons from AGN can be explained by emission from high-energy protons and electrons through purely Standard Model mechanisms.
-Energy-loss mechanisms include scatterings with other Standard Model particles in the plasma or synchroton radiation as well as adiabatic losses.
+{\it BSM Cooling of CRs in AGN---.}Neutrinos and photons from AGN can be explained by emission from high-energy protons and electrons through purely SM mechanisms.
+Energy-loss mechanisms include scatterings with other SM particles in the plasma or synchroton radiation as well as adiabatic losses.
 In addition, there are escape losses due to advection or diffusion via magnetic fields.
-The presence of dark matter coupling to protons and electrons in the vicinity of SMBHs would naturally introduce additional scattering time scales, leading to the suppression of the observed neutrino and gamma-ray fluxes in certain energy ranges, if the BSM cooling time scales of CRs were shorter than the standard cooling time scales.
-For example, at $m_{\rm DM} \sim 10^{-3}~$GeV, the currently-allowed maximum dark matter-proton scattering cross section steams from blazar-boosted dark matter, with a value of $\sigma_{{\rm DM}-p} \sim 10^{-33}$~cm$^2$.
-As discussed in the previous section, the average density of (asymmetric) dark matter particles in the coronal region of NGC 1068 is $\langle \rho_{\rm DM} \rangle \sim 10^{18}$~GeV/cm$^3$.
-Thus, if the corresponding cross section for CR protons is comparable to $\sigma_{{\rm DM}-p}$ (although this is not the case in general), the BSM cooling time scale for the currently allowed values in the literature is $\tau_{{\rm DM}-p} \sim 1/(\langle n_{\rm DM} \rangle \sigma_{{\rm DM}-p} c) \sim 30~{\rm s}$, which is well below the proton cooling time inferred by observations of NGC 1068.
+The presence of DM coupling to protons and electrons in the vicinity of SMBHs would introduce additional scattering timescales, leading to the suppression of the observed neutrino and gamma-ray fluxes in certain energy ranges, if the BSM cooling timescales of CRs were shorter than the standard cooling timescales.
+For example, at $m_{\rm DM} \sim 10^{-3}~$GeV, the currently-allowed maximum DM-proton cross section stems from CR boosted DM at the Super-Kamiokande experiment \cite{Super-Kamiokande:2022ncz}, with a value of $\sigma_{{\rm DM}-p} \sim 10^{-35}$~cm$^2$.
+As discussed previously, the average density of asymmetric DM particles in the corona of NGC 1068 is $\langle \rho_{\rm DM} \rangle \sim 5 \times 10^{18}$~GeV/cm$^3$.
+Thus, if the corresponding cross section for CR protons is comparable to $\sigma_{{\rm DM}-p}$ (although this is not the case in general), the BSM cooling timescale for the currently allowed values in the literature is $\tau_{{\rm DM}-p} \sim 1/(\langle n_{\rm DM} \rangle \sigma_{{\rm DM}-p} c) \sim 7 \times 10^{3}~{\rm s}$, which is well below the proton cooling time inferred by observations of NGC 1068.
 This simple estimate clearly suggests that CRs in AGN can provide a powerful probe of these interactions.